Sangen-jaya Station

-Sangen-jaya Station (三軒茶屋駅, Sangenjaya-eki) is a railway station in Setagaya, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.
+Sangen-jaya Station (三軒茶屋駅, Sangenjaya-eki) is a railway station in Sangenjaya district, Setagaya ward, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.
 It is located at the merging of two highways, National Route 246 and Setagaya-dori, just outside the central area of Shibuya.
 The station is the terminus of the Setagaya Line and is also served by the Den-en-toshi Line.

 Lines

-Sangen-Jaya Station is served by the Tokyu Den-en-toshi Line, and also forms the terminus of the Tokyu Setagaya Line.
+Sangen-jaya Station is served by the Tokyu Den-en-toshi Line, and also forms the terminus of the Tokyu Setagaya Line.

 Layout

+The two sections of the station are not adjacent to each other, and passengers wishing to transfer must walk between the two sections.

 Den-en-toshi Line

-Two sub-surface side platforms serving two tracks:
+The Den-en-toshi section is composed of two side platforms serving two tracks.

 Setagaya Line

-Two bay platforms serving a single track:
+The Setagaya section is composed of a bay platform serving a single track.
+The two sides of the platform are treated as separate platforms.

 History

-On 6 March 1907, Sangen-Jaya initially opened as a station on the Tamagawa line.
+On 6 March 1907, Sangen-jaya initially opened as a station on the Tamagawa line.